-Auditors (Internal and External) Financial Analysts Investment Banks Rating Agencies INTERNAL AUDITORS: 1.
-Group Internal Audit (GIA) functionally reports to the Board Audit Committee and administratively to the President & CEO of the Company.
+Auditors (Internal and External) Financial Analysts Investment Banks Rating Agencies INTERNAL AUDITORS: Information provided by Information Information 1.
+Group Internal Audit (GIA) Investor Relations is provided is limited provided is functionally reports to the limited to information to information limited to Board Audit Committee and already publicly available. already publicly information administratively to the At no point is insider available.
+At no already publicly

+President & CEO of the Company.

 (Source: Board Audit Committee Charter #13.
-C Internal Control & Audit) 2.
+C Internal Control & Audit)

 GIA is a recommendatory body.
 It has no direct operational responsibility of authority over any of the activities audited.
-GIA will not implement internal controls, develop procedures and install systems, prepare records or engage in any other activity normally reviewed by the team, as this may impair its objectivity and Information provided by Investor Relations is limited to information already publicly available.
-At no point is insider information given.
-All transactions are made on an arms-length basis and regular reports regarding the results of Investor Relations' interaction with outside parties are provided to the Management and the Board.
-Quarterly briefings are conducted on a regular basis and all analysts are invited to attend without any exclusivity.
-Information provided is limited to information already publicly available.
-At no point is insider information given.
-All transactions are made on an armslength basis and regular reports regarding the results of interaction with outside parties are provided to the Management and the Board.
-Information provided is limited to information already publicly available.
-At no point is insider information given.
-All transactions are made on an arms-length basis and regular reports regarding the results of interaction with outside parties are provided to the Management and the Board.
+GIA will not implement internal controls, develop procedures and install systems, prepare records or engage in any activity normally reviewed by the team, as this may impair its objectivity and judgment.
+The GIA Head annually confirms to the Board the organizational independence of the internal audit activity.

-judgment.
-The GIA Head

-annually confirms to the

-Board the organizational

-independence of the internal

-audit activity.

-(Source: Internal Audit

-Charter.
-Independence &
+(Source: Internal Audit Charter.
+Independence & Objectivity)

-Objectivity)

 EXTERNAL AUDITORS:

-1. The Board appoints,

-determine the compensation

-of, and review the scope of

-work, fees and performance

-of, including re-appointment

-and resignation, of the

-independent auditors of the

-Company.

-2. Ensure that the independent

-auditors shall not at the

-same time provide the

-services of an internal

-auditor to the same client.

-The Committee shall ensure

-that other non-audit work

-shall not be in conflict with

-the functions of the

-independent auditor

-macpendent additor
+- The Board appoints, determine the compensation of, and review the scope of work, fees and performance of, including re-appointment and resignation, of the independent auditors of the Company. - Ensure that the independent auditors shall not at the same time provide the services of an internal auditor to the same client.
+The Committee shall ensure that other non-audit work shall not be in conflict with the functions of the independent auditor

-(Source: Board Audit Committee

-Charter, #13, B. Independent
+(Source: Board Audit Committee Charter, #13, B. Independent External Auditors) information given.

-External Auditors)

-2.ternar Additors/